cs107e/cs107e.github.io/assignments/assign4/README.md

 including mapping addresses to indexes in a string table.
 The latter is the string table.

-You can see that these new sections exist in the object file with `objdump`:
+You can see that these new sections exist in the object file with `readelf`:

     arm-none-eabi-readelf -S main.elf